Luciee246/cart253/topics/arrays/arrays-challenge/README.md

 ## Description

-> *Bouncy balls!!!* is a simulator experience that allows for multiple balls to bounce over the screen.
+> *Jiggly balls!!!* is a simulator experience that allows for multiple balls to jiggle over the screen.

 ## Screenshot(s)